 Amplifiers are designed to provide the power necessary for your system to play more loudly than a system that’s powered by the small amplifier in the radio.
 Having this additional power prevents distortion.
 At 360 Audio we are proud to work with premium suppliers FOCAL, Mosconiand Rockford Fosgate for your amplifier requirements.

-A signal processor can be the most beneficial of all audio upgrades because it compensate for the acoustic properties of your car’s interior.
+A signal processor can be the most beneficial of all audio upgrades because it compensates for the acoustic properties of your car’s interior.
 Signal processors often include powerful equalizers, crossovers and other features that can make your car sound like a much more expensive home audio system.
-If you’re thinking about keeping the factory radio a signal processor may be necessary to connect the aftermarket gear to the radio and to provide the tuning tools necessary for a high performance system.
+If you’re thinking about keeping the factory radio a signal processor may be necessary to connect the aftermarket gear to the radio and to provide the tuning tools necessary for a high-performance system.